 Anyways, since you know yourself ability and willing to receive appropriate remuneration for your work, all you need to do is “LEARN” the remove the Letter “L” to “EARN” better.

-How to Join good marine company?
+How to Join good shipping company?

 Anyone pursuing to work at sea, is doing so to earn money, and not just because of great love for the sea or ship.
 In order to choose a good company, rather than grab onto the very first offer or even hesitating without asking how much they will pay for your hard work, risk and months of distance from family, you must meet the some certain requirements, which includes: